-A Vermont based study has provided more evidence to support what has previously been determined regarding the impact of weight loss on the risk of illness and death from heart disease.
+A Vermont-based study has provided more evidence to support what has previously been determined regarding the connection between losing weight and heart disease.
+More specifically, the impact of weight loss on the risk of illness and death from heart disease.
 It provided more findings to support the claim that bringing a person’s body weight into a healthier range will lower the chances of heart disease related risks.

 Within the study, postmenopausal women who had reduced their weight considerably were found to have considerably lower levels of C- reactive protein (CRP) in their blood.
 This protein is a heart disease risk blood marker.